 What about November 17th?

 Up until 1939 the students were having their protests on October 28th but in 1939 they were generally protesting about the invasion of the city by Nazi forces.
 Students clashed with the German army and several were shot.
 One of them, Jan Opletal, was mortally injured and died on November 11th.
 His funeral was held on November 15th and thousands of people attended with many of these people calling for revenge against Jan Opletal’s killers.
-The Reichsprotektor (top Nazi in the city) was Reinhard Heydrich.
+The SS Police Chief (one of the top Nazis in the city) was Karl Herman Frank.
 He ordered three things.
 1) Closure of all colleges and universities in Prague, 2) Deportation of 1200 students away from Prague and 3) The execution of seven students and a professor.
 Post war Czechoslovakia will approach the League of Nations and request that the day of the executions, November 17th, be classified as International Students Day.
 This was granted.

 So now you have found out why November 17th is International Students Day, you’ll understand that post World War 2 that students now switch their protest day from October 28th to November 17th and will continue to protest every year up to and including November 17th 1989.

-This is a time of Gorbachev.
+This is the time of Gorbachev.
 Annual protests since the 1950s that have regularly been banned or harshly dealt with are still continuing but throughout 1989 have gone on without the usual level of oppression and brutality.
-It’s November 17th 1989 and as usual, a group of around 250 students are protesting but really the only intention is to finish their protest on Wenceslas Square.
-300 metres from Wenceslas Square they are stopped at a line containing police and security services.
+It’s November 17th 1989 and as usual, a group of around 250 students are protesting outside the school where Jan Opletal attended, then they march to the end of the street where the police tried and failed to stop them.
+Then they marched along the riverside gathering in numbers before turning onto National Street (Narodni).
+Really the only intention is to finish their protest on Wenceslas Square but 300 metres from Wenceslas Square they are stopped at a line containing police and security services.
 The students realise that they will not be able to finish the protest on the square and begin to argue their case.
 This is shortly followed by street fighting at which point the trigger of the Velvet Revolution occurs.
-It was reported on the radio that a student had been beaten to death in this fighting.
+Czechs hear on German radio stations reports of students being beaten up and also that a student had been beaten to death in this fighting.

 What happened next?